arunmr1980/academic-integrator/README.md

 ```
 ### 7.Update period integration

-We can update a period (subject changing with teacher ) ,it is used to update class calendars,teacher calendars and lessonplans
+We can update a the subject assigned in a particular period in timetable.
+It is used to update class calendars,teacher calendars and lessonplans

 #### Trigger source